Three rockets hit US embassy in protest-hit Iraqi capital | Malay Mail

 The youth-led protests erupted on October 1 in outrage over lack of jobs, poor services and rampant corruption before spiralling into calls for a government overhaul after they were met with violence.

-More than 470 people have died, a vast majority of them demonstrators, since the rallies erupted.
+More than 470 people have died, a vast majority of them demonstrators, since the rallies began.